-The beautiful Little Business Daylily plant is a wonderful choice if you are looking to liven up your garden in a subtle yet luxurious way.
+The beautiful Little Business Daylily shrub is a wonderful choice if you are looking to liven up your garden in a subtle yet luxurious way.
 Its waxy red blooms are frost tolerant and guaranteed to brighten your day, every day!

 The dwarf daylily ‘Little Business’ is loved for the showy, fragrant flowers, which bloom in vibrant colors.
 The individual blooms last only for a day or two, but there are many blooms on strong stems that rise above tall green foliage.
 It will produce these shoots for many months of the year to provide continuous blooms of gorgeous flowers all year long.

 The rose raspberry flower buds have ruffled edges with darker veins and a chartreuse throat.
 The plant’s semi-evergreen stems will stay green through winter in some warmer climates but in colder climates, it is normal for the stems and ornamental grass-like foliage to die back for winter.

 Growing and caring for daylily plants is fun and rewarding!
 Reblooming daylily flowers come back to bloom every year with a bloom time from late spring until mid summer.
 The raspberry red color of this miniature daylily variety is beloved by many because it brings life back into perennial gardens each year.
 The successive bloom period will continue for 4-5 weeks.

 Little Business Daylily Care and Maintenance

 The positioning of daylilies in the landscape should be carefully considered, as the lilies flower heads grow toward the sun and equator.
 They grow best in full sun but can tolerate partial shade.